dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/spark-configs.md

 </Callout>

-In Spark, `schema` and `database` are used interchangeably. dbt understands `database` to exist at a higher level than `schema`.
-As such, you should _never_ use or set `database` as a node config or in the target profile.
+Apache Spark uses the terms "schema" and "database" interchangeably. dbt understands `database` to exist at a higher level than `schema`.
+As such, you should _never_ use or set `database` as a node config or in the target profile when running dbt-spark.

 If you want to control the schema/database in which dbt will materialize models, use the `schema` config and `generate_schema_name` macro _only_.